wallacewolv/crud_flutter/README.md

 ## :dart: About ##

-Application developed with Flutter 2.0 from plataforms Android and IOS.
+Application developed with Flutter 2.0 from plataforms Android and IOS focused on good practice of context and controllers within Flutter, together with CRUD functions

 ## :sparkles: Features ##